-The WTO's Appellate Body is a standing body established by the Dispute Settlement Body (DSB) "that hears appeals from panel cases" and is "composed of seven persons, three of whom serve on any one case" (Article 17.1 of the Understanding on Rules and Procedures Governing the Settlement of Disputes (DSU)).
-However, members of the Appellate Body have finished their terms of office consecutively since June 2017, and there was only one Appellate Body member remaining as of December 2019, meaning the Appellate Body has become unable to hear appeals.
+The WTO's Appellate Body is a standing body established by the Dispute Settlement Body (DSB) t that "hear[s] appeals from panel cases" and is "composed of seven persons, three of whom serve on any one case" (Article 17.1 of the Understanding on Rules and Procedures Governing the Settlement of Disputes (DSU)).
+However, members of the Appellate Body have finished their terms of office consecutively since June 2017, and there was no member left as of December 2020, meaning the Appellate Body has become unable to hear appeals.

-Normally, the selection of a successor Appellate Body member is conducted before the end of the terms of the leaving Appellate Body member.
+Normally, the selection of a successor of Appellate Body member is conducted before the end of the term of the leaving Appellate Body member.
 However, to date the consensus required for the commencement of the selection process has yet to be reached at the DSB.